Active Stairs: Well Building Standard Movement V03 — Biofilico Wellness Interiors

 Finally, additional wayfinding signage may be required if the stairs are not visible from the location of the signage prompts, to ensure users do not get lost and change their mind!

-WELL / movement V03 / part 3: promote visible stairs (1 point)
+WELL / movement V03 / part 3: promote visible stairs for improved employee health (1 point)

 As a WELL consultant, we find this to can be a challenging point to win, as it requires at least one staircase servicing all floors that is open to regular occupants of the healthy building and located before elevators or escalators.

 Why is this a challenge?
 Quite simply because we are rubbing up against the requirements or the building engineers and architects, so ‘active design’ requirements often have to take a back seat.
+Additionally, considerations such as building codes and mental health must be factored into the design of visible stairs.
 That said, the point is there for the taking if the project’s stairs happens to fit within these requirements.